office equipments

 • Purchasing a new desk or a desk chair

-Even smaller items, such as envelopes, can be tax deductible if they are used for business purposes.
+Even smaller items, such as envelopes, can be tax deductible if used for business purposes.
 The IRS is rule of thumb is that office supplies are deductible as long as it is “ordinary and necessary” for your job.

 See Related: Best Project Management Apps for Freelancers